Origin Story #3: Part 1

 • • • •

-The next few days passed uncomfortably leading up to her trial.
+Things were going well, our conversations energized me more than any part of this job ever did.
+And on the rare occasion that I’d make her smile, it would hit like a high.
+But the last few days passed differently leading up to her trial.
+She was different.
+Less saturated than she was with me.
 Her meals and clean sets of clothes would come and go, she would be taken to meet with her lawyer in a different wing of the penitentiary and she was separately transported every second day to bathe.
 I was doing my job well enough, and she was an easy inmate to keep.
-But something about her situation was off.
+But after everything she had told me, something about her situation was off.
 Not only about the grounds of her arrest, but her time spent at Battery Hill as well.
 I’d take a shift for 12 hours and some other CO would take the next 12.
-When I’d return in the morning, she’d be standoffish, guarded and sleep most of the day.
-I could slap the same label over her case just as easy any one else has.
+She would be the same during my shifts, but when I’d return in the morning she’d be standoffish, guarded and sleep most of the day.
+I could slap the same label over her case just as easy any one else.
 Poor, in trouble and desperate.
 No contest.
 For most, this equation was easier to follow along with, than to challenge.
 So no one ever did.
 Instead, the public chooses to file them away in a place like this.
 Out of sight, out of mind.

-I enter the ISO unit and take the same amount of steps down the hall as I always do.
+I enter the ISO unit and take the same amount of steps to her cell as I always do.
 When I reach the halfway point, the sound of my steps mix in with another CO’s, Anderson.
 He rounds the corner with the signature toothpick pinched in between his teeth and a fake grin slapped across his face.

 “Awful clumsy that one, better keep a good eye on it.”
 He says, his voice drenched in a slimy, slow southern drawl.